Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 My opinion on all racing wheels is this: if you’re going to play a semi-realistic racing game, why not do it with a wheel?
 A controller is unnatural for racing, no matter how good you may be twiddling your thumbs.
 It just doesn’t compare to a wheel.
 Wheels themselves come in all shapes and sizes, and while the most powerful one I’ve seen thus far is the Thrustmaster T500RS, my time with it was limited.
+When it comes to racing games, this is one of the best gaming accessories to purchase.

 With the Ferrari Wireless GT Cockpit 430 Scuderia Edition, I’ve driven the distance from LA to New York and back,, and then some.

 The Ferrari Wireless GT Cockpit 430 Scuderia Edition, or 430 for short, is a wireless non-motorized racing wheel made specifically with console and desk-taken players in mind.
 It not only sports the wheel and two foot pedals, but is a fully assembled slab of metal, plastic and electronics built to eliminate bolting the wheel down to a desk or holding it on the lap.
 It may not be marketed towards console gamers, but there is no better place for the 430 than in front of a giant HDTV.
+To game for hours while killing the glare, you need eyewear to protect and enhance your vision.
+For more details about a good pair of gaming glasses, read our Steelseries gunnar scope gaming eyewear review.

 That’s not to say it doesn’t fit right at home in front of a desk.
 It doesn’t fit my desk, not in the slightest, though not everyone will have that problem.
 My PS3 moves between my office desk and media center, and for my testing of the 430 the console went back to a full-fledged TV.
 This wasn’t a problem, of course, because the 430 is a fully-inclusive racing wheel.
+Looking for the perfect joystick?
+How about using a joystick that is the official replica of the joystick, control panel and throttle of the U.S Air Force A-10C aircraft?
+Read more on our Thrustmaster hotas warthog review.

 What that means is that unlike most racing wheels, it isn’t meant to be seated on a steady surface, like a table.
 It comes with it, as you can see in the pictures above and below.
 The wheel is connected to an adjustable metal bar, which can have it’s length and angle adjusted to accommodate any seating position or player height.
 And because it’s connected to a steady base with the foot pedals, it’s very stable.